Medicare Compensation Recovery 011-15000000

 - a person receives professional services for which a Medicare benefit is paid, and/or

-When a person receives compensation for an injury or illness, this usually includes related medical costs.
+When a person receives compensation for an injury or illness, it may include related medical costs and care costs which are required to be repaid to the Commonwealth.

 - Medicare benefits